shay-ag/Fashify/README.md

      ```sh
      git clone https://github.com/shay-ag/Fashify.git
      ```
- 2. Install required Python Libraries & Modules
+ 2. Go into the Project Directory & Install required Python Libraries & Modules

-  **NOTE: However, when the project directory is opened through Anaconda, installation will be done beforhand and not required to run any command.
-Apparently, list of all required libraries are attached in the requirements.txt file.**

      ```sh
      cd .\Fashify\
      pip install -r requirement.txt
      ```

+     **NOTE: However, when the project directory is opened through Anaconda, installation will be done beforhand and not required to run any command.
+Apparently, list      of all required libraries are attached in the requirements.txt file.**

  3.

 ***